 An element of our business strategy involves expansion through the acquisitions of businesses, assets, products or technologies that allow us to complement our existing product offerings, diversify our product portfolio, expand our market coverage, increase our engineering workforce or enhance our technological capabilities.
 We may not be able to find businesses that have the technology or resources we need and, if we find such businesses, we may not be able to invest in, purchase or license the technology or resources on commercially favorable terms or at all.
-Acquisitions, investments and technology licenses are difficult to identify and complete for a number of reasons, including the cost of potential transactions, competition among prospective buyers and licensees, the need for regulatory approvals, and difficulties related to integration efforts.
-Both in the U.S. and abroad, governmental regulation of acquisitions, including anti-trust reviews and approvals, has become more complex, increasing the costs and risks of undertaking and consummating significant acquisitions.
-In order to finance a potential transaction, we may need to raise additional funds by issuing securities or borrowing money.
-We may not be able to obtain financing on favorable terms, and the sale of our stock may result in the dilution of our existing shareholders or the issuance of securities with rights that are superior to the rights of our common shareholders.
+Acquisitions, investiments and technology licenses are difficult to identify and complete for a number of reasons, including the costs of potential transactions, competition among prospective buyers and licensees, the need for regulatory approvals, and difficulties related to integration efforts.
+Both in the U.S. and abroad, governmental regulation of acquisitions, including the costs and risks of undertaking and consummating significant acquisitions.
+In order to finance a potential transaction, we may not be able to obtain financing on favorable terms, and the sale of our stock may result in the dilution of our existing shareholders.